Cashmere Skate Park

 day removing the garbage from the skate park and about

 1 hour per month cleaning the graffiti.
-Also, there’s
+Also, theres the time

 MOVED by Councilor Webb and seconded by Councilor Moses

-of the next council meeting, to allow input from anyone
+next council meeting, to allow input from anyone interested in

 Is it Hot out there? - July 17th, 2004

-( Click on Photo for more pic`s )
+( Click On Photo For More Photos )

 A skateboarder surfing around on the Cashmere Skate Park